All Episodes

 Let me ask you this only for the first time.

-And the only time Joe Biden ever mentioned it was when he was talking about the vaccine mandates, what a week, you know, about a week ago.
+And the only time Joe Biden ever mentioned it was when he was talking about the vaccine mandates, what, you know, about a week ago.

-And now that you know Ron DeSantis set up these monoclonal antibody centers all throughout Florida, this was uh as a direct result of all the breakthrough cases we have where you have fully vaccinated people now get contracting COVID 19.
+And now that, you know, Ron DeSantis set up these monoclonal antibody centers all throughout Florida, this was as a direct result of all the breakthrough cases we have where you have fully vaccinated people now contracting COVID-19.

 Now, granted, there's less hospitalization according to the numbers.

-There's there's less death according to the numbers, but that's the delta variant.
+There's less death according to the numbers, but that's the Delta variant.

 Well, it's insane for the administration not to promote whatever a doctor and their patient are discussing with respect to therapeutics and treatment, and particularly the ones that have gotten better.

-And and again, and I hate to go back to it, the answer is politics.
+And again, and I hate to go back to it, the answer is politics.

-That doesn't qualify for you uh to to to ride in an airplane if we required vaccinations for riding on an airplane.
+That doesn't qualify for you to ride in an airplane if we required vaccinations for riding on an airplane.

 Only vaccines do that.

-And the reason why the administration is setting it up that way, in my view, and the reason why I think our lawsuit ultimately would be successful is the protextual nature of it.
+And the reason why the administration is setting it up that way, in my view, and the reason why I think our lawsuit ultimately would be successful is the protectual nature of it.

 What they're really trying to get at is the politics.